scitran/client/Run-function.md

-M-file functions can be attached anywhere on the Flywheel site, downloaded, and executed while drawing upon the Flywheel data.
-The principle interface is the **scitran** method runFunction.
-This page shows the implementation of a function, introducing the key **scitran** and **toolboxes** methods.
+There is no absolute need to share functions and scripts through the Flywheel site; they can be shared via the usual github mechanisms.

+Nonetheless, in many cases we find it useful to specify an M-file function and attach it to a session or project on the Flywheel site.
+The **scitran** method runFunction downloads such a file and runs it.
+This page illustrates such a function, and how it uses various **scitran** calls to validate the toolbox and retrieve data.

 ## Invoking the runFunction
 The runFunction executes an m-file attached to the Flywheel site on a local computer.
 The next few lines of code first check that the necessary toolboxes are installed for the user.
 Then the mFile script dtiErrorALDIT.m is run.